A Collatz-Wielandt characterization of the spectral radius of order-preserving homogeneous maps on cones: Abstract

 \section{Abstract}

 Several notions of spectral radius arise in the study of nonlinear order-preserving positively homogeneous self-maps of cones in Banach spaces.
-We give conditions that guarantee that all these notions give the same value.
-In particular, we give a Collatz-Wielandt type formula, which characterizes the growth rate of the orbits in terms of eigenvectors in the closed cone and super-eigenvectors in the interior of the cone.
-This characterization holds when the cone is normal and when a quasi-compactness condition, involving an essential spectral radius defined in terms of $k$-set contractions, is satisfied.
+We give conditions that guarantee that all these notions lead to the same value.
+In particular, we give a Collatz-Wielandt type formula, which characterizes the growth rate of the orbits in terms of eigenvectors in the closed cone or super-eigenvectors in the interior of the cone.
+This characterization holds when the cone is normal and when a quasi-compactness condition, involving an essential spectral radius defined in terms of $k$-set-contractions, is satisfied.
+Some fixed point theorems for non-linear maps on cones are derived as intermediate results.
+We finally apply these results to show that non-linear spectral radii commute with respect to suprema and infima of families of order preserving maps satisfying selection properties.